Avoiding responsibility means giving up the power to grow

 Looping back to heroes: they take responsibility and hold themselves accountable for their actions.
 Otherwise, they would not be heroes.

-Take George Clooney’s Good Night and Good luck, which is based on the true story of gutsy broadcast journalist Edward R. Murrow during the gloomy days of the McCarthy area.
-He takes responsibility and encourages his viewers to stand up against the persecution of innocent people.
-In the politically toxic environment of 1950s America, he puts his own life at risk, stays true to his character and holds himself accountable for his own doings.
+Take George Clooney’s movie GOOD NIGHT AND GOOD LUCK, which is based on the true story of the courageous broadcast journalist Edward R. Murrow during the gloomy days of the McCarthy area.
+Mr. Murrow takes responsibility and encourages his viewers to stand up against the persecution of innocent people.
+In the politically toxic environment of 1950s America, he puts his own life at risk, stays true to his character and holds himself accountable for his own actions.
 In the end, his brave and honest broadcasts helped to censure Senator Joseph McCarthy.

-WALL-E, one of the most adorable Pixar characters, is another good example.
+WALL-E, one of the most adorable Pixar characters to date, is another good example.
 This innocent robot is programmed to collect waste which was left behind on the deserted planet Earth.
-He fulfills his job with utmost responsibility and always does his best no matter what he is doing; even no one is watching.
+He fulfils his job with utmost responsibility and always does his best no matter what he is doing; even though no one is watching.
 Though it is a lonely and mundane job, WALL-E manages to find happiness in the smallest of things.

-Later in the story, he takes responsibility for his friend and love interest and helps her no matter what.
-He then even teaches the human race that they can come back to planet earth and take responsibility for the damage they caused.
-WALL-E is even a universal reminder that we as the human race are responsible for the well-being of planet earth we live on.
+Later in the story, he takes responsibility for his friend and love interest, the female robot Eve, and helps her no matter what.
+He then even teaches the human race that they can come back to planet earth and be accountable for the damage they caused.
+WALL-E is a universal reminder that we as the human race are responsible for the well-being of planet earth we live on.

-Remember the cop thriller “Serpico” with Al Pacino?
-Based on true events, the policeman Frank Serpico decides to take responsibility and blow the whistle on the corrupt police officers around him.
+Remember the 1970s cop thriller SERPICO with Al Pacino?
+Based on true events, this is the story of the snotty but incorruptible policeman Frank Serpico who slowly finds out that most of his friends and colleagues in the police department are corrupt.
+Frank decides to take responsibility and blows the whistle on the corrupt cops around him.
 Though he gets severely threatened by his fellow cops and friends, he stays true to himself and 100% accountable for his actions.

 Be a creator, not a victim